 Olfactory Designer and Explorer of the Invisible

-Olfactory designer and perfumer Carole Calvez shapes perfume as a sensory and narrative language.
-Trained in applied arts, she developed a fascination with scent at an early age, an intangible yet deeply evocative material.
-At the intersection of sensory design, scenography, and perfumery, she designs tailor-made olfactory experiences for luxury brands, museums, cultural institutions, and immersive events.
+As an olfactory designer and perfumer, Carole Calvez crafts fragrances as a sensory and narrative language.
+With a background in applied arts, she developed a fascination for scent at an early age—an intangible yet profoundly evocative element.
+At the intersection of sensory design, scenography, and perfumery, she creates bespoke olfactory experiences for luxury brands, museums, cultural institutions, and immersive events.

 In 2017, she founded Iris & Morphée, a studio-laboratory dedicated to olfactory creation.
-Her approach, both sensitive and rigorous, is based on a detailed knowledge of raw materials, diffusion techniques, and strong artistic intuition.
-Each project becomes an encounter with a place, a story, an emotion, giving rise to a true olfactory score, often developed in dialogue with noses, artists, architects, or scientists.
+Her approach, both sensitive and rigorous, is based on a deep understanding of raw materials, diffusion techniques, and a strong artistic intuition.
+Each project becomes an encounter with a place, a story, an emotion, resulting in a true olfactory composition, often developed in collaboration with artists, architects, or scientists.

-Carole conceives of perfume as an emotional design, capable of altering our perception of space and awakening buried memories.
-Her work gives central importance to smell, a long-neglected sense, to offer a different reading of the world: more sensory, immersive, and intimate.
+Carole conceives of fragrance as emotional design, capable of transforming our perception of space and evoking long-forgotten memories.
+Her work places the sense of smell, a sense often overlooked, at its core, offering a different perspective on the world: one that is more sensory, immersive, and intimate.

-Based at the JAD (Jardin des métiers d'art et du design), she continues her research in conjunction with other disciplines, and since 2022 has collaborated with the European project "Odeuropa," dedicated to the promotion of olfactory heritage.
+Based at JAD (the Garden of Arts and Design), she continues her research in collaboration with other disciplines, and since 2022 has been collaborating with the European project "Odeuropa," dedicated to promoting olfactory heritage.

-Recognized as one of the emerging figures in olfactory design, Carole Calvez invites us to slow down, to feel, to reconnect with the memory of scents—and to re-enchant our way of inhabiting the world.
+Recognized as one of the emerging figures in olfactory design, Carole Calvez invites us to slow down, to truly experience, to reconnect with the memory of scents, and to rediscover the magic of our relationship with the world.

 Price(s) including the cost of training, accommodation and full board, materials and personal protective equipment.